- The Field effect transistor abbreviated as FET , is an another semiconductor device like a BJT which can be used as an amplifier or a switch.

 - By varying the value of Vgs

-- And by Varying the value of Vds holding Vgs constant
+- By Varying the value of Vds holding Vgs constant

 - When a PN junction is reverse biased the electrons and holes diffuse across junction by leaving immobile ions on the N and P sides , the region containing these immobile ions is known as depletion region.